biglinux/big-remote-play/README.md

 ## 🎯 Use Cases

-Big Remote Play Together enables a variety of exciting scenarios:
+Big Remote Play enables a variety of exciting scenarios:

 | Scenario | Description |
 |----------|-------------|